 The Tyee does not make a profit.
 Every dollar we receive we invest in journalism.

-In 2021, The Tyee received funding from Heritage Canada through the Local Journalism Initiative to support a local reporting beat.
+In 2022, The Tyee received funding from Heritage Canada through the Local Journalism Initiative to support two local reporting beats.
 In addition, we received a labour tax credit by virtue of being a Qualified Canadian Journalism Organization.

 Our smallest fractions of revenue come from advertisers and project partners who we choose mindfully.